Mary Institute and St. Louis Country Day School: Athletics

 MICDS teams have won 32 state championships and 41 district championships.

 The school has one of the few high school cycling teams in St. Louis.
 They competed in the Tour De St. Louis in 2009; two MICDS riders finished with the peloton.

 MICDS has an athletic rivalry with the nearby John Burroughs School.
 MICDS observes its Homecoming on the weekend when all the teams play Burroughs; there is a traditional bonfire and pep rally to inspire team spirit.
 MICDS also has a cross-state rivalry with The Pembroke Hill School in Kansas City.

 Pro Football Hall of Fame inductee Marv Levy began his coaching career here in 1951, staying for two years.

 The women's varsity field hockey team won the Midwest Championships in 2013, 2014, and 2015.

-Men's water polo finished third in state in 2014.
+Boys' water polo finished third in the state in 2014.

-The Men's lacrosse team has won eight state championships, including six straight championships since 2014 under head coach Andy Kay.
+The boys' lacrosse team has won eight state championships, including six straight championships since 2014 under head coach Andy Kay.

 Athletic facilities

+In 2024, MICDS began building the Michael W. and Quirsis V. Riney Family Tennis Center to replace the old tennis courts.
+Completion is expected in March 2025.

-In 2016, MICDS began construction on the O'Hara field and stadium, which replaced Ellis Field.
+In 2016, MICDS began building the O'Hara field and stadium, which replaced Ellis Field.
 It is used for football, lacrosse, and soccer.
-The same year, MICDS also began construction on The Steward Family Aquatic Center, which features a pool with a bulkhead in the center, allowing two teams to practice at the same time.
+The same year, MICDS also began construction on the Steward Family Aquatic Center, which has a pool with a bulkhead in the center, allowing two teams to practice at the same time.
 The pool is also longer and the lanes are wider.
 It is also deep enough to allow the diving team to practice on campus.

 In 2011, a donor offered to fund the construction of an ice hockey arena, but the city of Ladue rejected the proposal and the arena was never built.
 The team practices off campus.